Ivey scores 22 as Purdue beats Yale 78-56 in NCAA tourney

 BIG PICTURE

-Yale: Coach James Jones inserted EJ Jarvis into the starting lineup, likely looking for a bigger body to help with Purdue’s size.
-But it had little effect.
-The Bulldogs were outrebounded 42-33 and outscored 26-12 in the paint.
+Yale: The size disparity hurt the Bulldogs in a variety of ways.
+They were outrebounded 42-33 and outscored 26-12 in the paint.
+They also shot just 8 for 32 from the field in the second half.

-Purdue: The physical advantage for the Boilermakers showed at the line, where they went 27 for 33, compared with 6 for 11 for the Bulldogs.
+Purdue: The physical advantage for the Boilermakers also showed at the line, where they went 27 for 33, compared with 6 for 11 for the Bulldogs.
+Painter got a chance to rest several key players in the final minutes, which could help in the next round.

 WORTH NOTING